 In a longer story, the distance between the reader and what the characters are experiencing could be jarring; or else require a much longer epic to justify.
 Certainly, it’s a stylistic choice and given the ending of the story, one that’s strength lies in the fact the only character with agency appears to be the narrator.
 We, as readers, are watching the equivalent of puppets move about the stage.
 The real character we should be watching is the narrator, which is what lends this story it’s a Twilight Zone feeling as well.

 This comic is a Twilight Zone episode in comic form, so there’s a lot of foreshadowing that’s easy to miss on the first read through.
 I had access to the drafts and so got a glimpse into some of the details that I thought would be fun to point out.

 The eyes of the characters dilate when they are losing their agency.
 It’s a small detail, that’s easy to miss, and I only found it in the script.
-Sure enough, upon going back, characters who are being manipulated by the narrator are always a little off in the eyes.
+S

 There is also a foreshadowing in the image of the “main character’s” father.
 It’s addressed in the narration, but it’s not something I picked up on my first read.
 The clouds outside the window of the house also look ever so slightly like a face.
 It’s small, but given the limited space, I did find it fun to go back and pick out some of these details.
 There are others, but I feel it’s better if you get the chance to read it yourself.
 Kyle Scher and Flygohr have all and all done a fantastic job.
 This is Scher’s first published comic, and his hope is to continue creating stand-alone stories in the near future.
 I think it’s a talented debut.
 Perhaps we might even see an anthology collection someday.
 In the meantime, follow him on Tapas for his next comic, which will hopefully drop by early April.